Mugambi645/photos-web/README.md

 ### 🧠 Machine Learning

-* [ ] Replace current image tagging model with a more robust PyTorch-based model
+* [ ] Replace current image tagging model with a more finetuned model
 * [ ] Add confidence scores to tags
 * [ ] Run tagging asynchronously using Celery and Redis